mirror6677/CSCI208/project/report/Report.md

 Go has a garbage collector.
 As stated in the official FAQ site of Go [[1]](https://golang.org/doc/faq#garbage_collection), concurrency is built into Go, and automatic garbage collection makes concurrent code far easier to write.
 Implementing garbage collection in a concurrent environment is itself a challenge, but meeting it once rather than in every program helps everyone.
 The current GC implementation is a parallel mark-and-sweep collector.
 The garbage collector can be triggered manually, but it blocks the caller (or even the entire program) until the garbage collection is complete [[2]](https://golang.org/pkg/runtime/#GC).
-Here is an example of triggering GC using the runtime builtin library:
+Here is an example of triggering GC using the built-in runtime library:
 ```go
 // To compile and run: go run garbageCollector.go
 package main